Evocelot/file-store/README.md

 - kafka
 - zookeeper
 - kafka-ui
-- sample-module
+- file-store-module

-By default, the file-store-module runs on port `8082`.
+By default, the file-store-module runs on port `8083`.
-The swagger UI can be accessed at: http://localhost:8082/swagger-ui/index.html
+The swagger UI can be accessed at: http://localhost:8083/swagger-ui/index.html

 ### Run the module only